morgen-peschke/trans-factsheet/README.md

       as **XX/XY**.
     * ![Beyond XX and XY](images/beyond-xx-and-xy.png "Beyond XX and XY")
 * [New York Times: Fausto-Sterling 18](https://www.nytimes.com/2018/10/25/opinion/sex-biology-binary.html?ref=oembed)
-    * NY Times Op-Ed from a professor of biology & gender studies
+    * NY Times Op-Ed from a professor of biology & gender studies.
     * Explains the **biological complexity of sex** and the ways in which the **Trump Administration's** attempts to legislate that complexity of existence are both **immoral and unscientific.**
     * Please be mindful that this specific source has